 Parking of Oversized Commercial Vehicles, including motor trucks, in Commercial/Industrial districts, are limited to 6:00 a.m. to 9:00 p.m. daily.
-Any non-motorized vehicle, such as a semi trailer, trailer, trailer coach, utility trailer, two or more axle camper, or a one-axle camper which has been detached from its drawing vehicle is restricted to a maximum four (4) hours parking in any area other than a residential district.
+Any non-motorized vehicle, such as a semi trailer, trailer, trailer coach, utility trailer, two or more axle camper, or a one-axle camper which has been detached from its drawing vehicle is restricted to a maximum four (4) hours parking.
 Successive acts of parking within two-tenths of mile shall be presumed to be a single act of parking.
-(This is important for those who previously moved their vehicle only a few feet in order to constitute “movement.”
+(This is important for those who previously moved their vehicle only a few feet in order to constitute "movement."
 This will no longer be acceptable and you will get a ticket!)

 RV's are allowed to be parked in a reasonable proximity to a park between the hours of 6 am and 9 pm.

-Effective Friday, September 21, 2012, the RV hotline is no longer available 24 hours a day, 7 days per week.
 RV owners are encouraged to use the online permit system.
 To obtain your RV permit online, please click here.
-If you are unable to create a permit online, please call (714) 374-5300, Monday through Thursday between 8:00 am and 5:00 pm.
+If you are unable to create a permit online, please call (714) 374-5300, Monday through Thursday between 7:00 am and 5:00 pm.
 After regular business hours, you will have the option to leave a detailed voice mail message.
 Please remember that even if your oversized vehicle has a current permit on file, it is not exempt from our street sweeping parking laws (10.40.050(d) HBMC).